halloverden/symfony-jwt-authenticator-bundle/README.md

 The default extractor `hallo_verden.token_extractor.bearer` get the bearer token from the authorization header.
-You can create your own extractor by implementing the [TokenExtractorInterface](/src/TokenExtractor/TokenExtractorInterface.php) and add set the service id to this option.
+You can create your own extractor by implementing the [TokenExtractorInterface](/src/TokenExtractor/TokenExtractorInterface.php) and set the service id to this option.

 #### Failure handler (`failure_handler`)

-By default, this response is sent on failure:
+By default, the following response is sent on failure:
 ```json
 {
   "error": "INVALID_TOKEN"